hadoyyo/McGranit-Website/README.md

 ## Setup Instructions

 1. Download this repository.
-2. Place the project folder in `XAMPP\htdocs`.
+2. Unzip and place the project folder in `XAMPP\htdocs`.
 3. In the XAMPP control panel, start **Apache Web Server**.
-4. Launch the application in your browser at: `localhost/mcgranit/index.html`.
+4. Launch the application in your browser at: `localhost/McGranit-Website-main/index.html`.

 ## Screenshots